Touchscreen devices are great, but can also be frustrating. A simple tap on the wrong option, for example, and your WhatsApp chat history is gone.

 Your chats are gone now. leaving you without a record.
 How do you get them back?

 It’s surprisingly simple to recover anything less than seven days old: just uninstall the app, then reinstall it.
-WhatsApp automatically creates a backup of your data everyday at 4 am system time, and this data is stored on the SD card of your Android phone.
+WhatsApp automatically creates a backup of your chat data everyday at 4 am system time, and this data is stored on the SD card of your Android phone.
 When you re-install the app, you are prompted to restore your message history.
 Simply tap Restore and everything less than seven days old is restored.

 On iOS, the process is even simpler.
 After accidentally deleting a message thread, just give your phone a shake and WhatsApp will ask if you’d like to undo the Archive action.
 Tap on Yes and the message thread will magically reappear.